nautobot/nautobot/nautobot/docs/development/getting-started.md

 The invoke tasks have some default configuration set via Invoke's [Configuration](http://docs.pyinvoke.org/en/stable/concepts/configuration.html#environment-variables) which you may want to override, these include:

 - `python_ver`: the python version which is used to build the docker container (default: 3.7)
-- `invoke_local`: run the commands in the local environment vs the Docker container (default: False)
+- `local`: run the commands in the local environment vs the Docker container (default: False)
 - `compose_dir`: the full path to the directory containing the docker-compose yaml files (default: "/full/path/to/nautobot/development")
 - `compose_file`: the docker-compose yaml tile to use (default: "docker-compose.yml")
 - `compose_override_file`: the default docker-compose override file to use if it exists (default: "docker-compose.override.yml")